Deciphering NIST Guidelines to replace your legacy VPN and deliver secure remote access.

 It’s almost become a cliché to say that cloud computing is growing, and there are numerous stats available that confirm the rapid move to the cloud.
 451 Research has its own data to support this, as shown below.
 For me, there are a few interesting takeaways from the slide below.
 The first is the variety of locations where we are putting our workloads – on-premises, on-premises private cloud, hosted private cloud, SaaS and public cloud (IaaS/PaaS like AWS or Azure or GCP).

-At the same time, workers are also increasingly working remotely, and also using multiple devices.
-Additional data from 451 Research shows that just over a quarter of employees work all or most of their time either from home or from another ‘non-office’ fixed location (Starbucks?).
+At the same time, the workforce is increasingly remote, and using multiple device types (desktop, laptop, mobile) and operating systems (macOS, Windows, Linux, Android, and iOS).
+Additional data from 451 Research shows that just over a quarter of workers access corporate resources and applications all or most of their time either from home or from another ‘non-office’ fixed location (Starbucks?).
 And almost two- thirds of employees work remotely during at least part of their week.
-Unfortunately, these trends are likely to accelerate due to the response to COVID-19, which will likely lead to a big increase in the use of things like VPNs and VDI, but I also think we may also see a bigger push towards using SaaS apps, and over time, more apps migrating to public clouds like AWS, Microsoft Azure or Google Cloud Platform (GCP).
+Unfortunately, these trends are likely to accelerate due to the response to COVID-19, which will likely lead to a big increase in the use of things like VPN solutions and VDI to provide secure access to work environments, but I also think we may also see a bigger push towards using SaaS apps, and over time, more apps migrating to public clouds like AWS, Microsoft Azure or Google Cloud Platform (GCP).
 Moreover, there is increasing speculation that to some extent, this shift to remote work may be permanent – at least for some employees who may never go back to the office.

 VPNs were not designed for the Modern Enterprise

 Also, the combined cost of VPN hardware and client software can quickly become expensive.
 VPNs are also typically a challenge to deploy.
 Installing new hardware and rolling out VPN client software is also a challenge, particularly for unmanaged devices used by contractors, partners and consultants.
-This is even more true when firms go from having 20% of their employees working remotely to over 80%, or even 98% in some cases as we’ve recently heard.
+This is even more true when firms go from having 20% of their employees working remotely to over 80%, or even 98% in some cases as we’ve recently heard making access management a nightmare for admins.

 Zero Trust is the new sheriff in town

 In this new world that we now live in, perimeter-based security models are becoming less and less relevant, particularly as both applications and users become more distributed.
-A new approach to security has been gaining a lot of attention in the past year or so, known as Zero Trust.
+A new approach to security has been gaining a lot of attention in the past year or so, known as Zero Trust Network Access (ZTNA).
 We have discussed Zero Trust in depth in other blogs (for example, The Evolution of Zero Trust), but at a very high-level, Zero Trust security rests on a few core concepts:

 - Provide, and continuously authorize, access to resources based more on ‘who’ you are than ‘where’ you are – in other words, access should be based on your identity – which in turn implies greater use of authentication technologies like MFA and Device Trust – not solely on what network subnet or VLAN you are on.